stratum-mining/stratum/README.md

 ## 1. Goals
 The goals of this project is to provide:

 1. A robust set of Stratum V2 (Sv2) primitives as Rust library crates that can be used by anyone that wants to expand the protocol or implement a role (e.g. a pool wanting to support Sv2, a mining-device/hashrate producer that wants to integrate Sv2 into their firmware, a Bitcoin node that wants to implement Template Provider capabilities to build the `blocktemplate`).

-1. Make these primitives available to non-Rust users using a C FFI.
+1. The above Rust primitives as a C library, making it available to non-Rust users via a C bindings.

 1. A set of helpers built on top of the above primitives and the external Bitcoin-related Rust crates that can be used by anyone who wants to implement the Sv2 roles (e.g. a pool that uses Rust and wants to support Sv2).

 1. An open-source implementation of a Sv2 proxy that can be used by miners that want to use Sv2.

 1. An open-source implementation of a Sv2 pool that can be used by anyone that wants to operate a Sv2 pool.

-1. A self hosted Job Negotiator + Template Provider that can be used by a Sv2 or Sv1 pool that wants to offer job negotiation capabilities to their costumer without modifying the existing pool's Sv1 codebase (a minimum amount of modification is still required).

 ## 2. Common Use Cases